California U-Haul Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-The Problem With Renting A U-Haul
+The Problems With Renting A U-Haul

-The hauling service offers plenty of size options depending on a person’s needs.
+- U-Haul Trucks Are Bigger Than Passenger Cars — The hauling service offers plenty of size options depending on a person’s needs.
 U-Haul trailers and trucks range from 6 feet to 26 feet long.
 Unlike the average passenger vehicle, which can measure between 10 and 18 feet, U-Haul trucks can be more difficult to steer and control, especially when an additional trailer is in tow.

 Why Are U-Haul Accidents Dangerous?

-Move.Org noted that roughly 8.4% of Americans changed residences within the country in 2021, the lowest percentage recorded in decades.
+Move.org noted that roughly 8.4% of Americans changed residences within the country in 2021, the lowest percentage recorded in decades.
 Still, this translates to almost 30 million people who moved from one location to another that year.
 Many of these individuals choose to “DIY” their relocation and use U-Haul commercial vehicles and other rental trucks instead of hiring a full-service moving company.

-According to the Federal Motor Carrier Safety Administration (FMCSA), rental vans and trucks were involved in 145 fatal collisions within five years.
+According to the Federal Motor Carrier Safety Administration (FMCSA), rental vans and trucks were involved in a significant number of fatal crashes each year.
 Accidents involving U-Hauls are often catastrophic, leading to thousands of dollars in damages and unbearable pain and suffering for victims and their families.
-Here are some factors that make U-Haul accidents devastating:

-U-Haul trucks are a common sight on U.S. highways.
+- Accidents with U-Hauls Can Happen Anytime — U-Haul trucks are a common sight on U.S. highways.
 It is impossible to predict when they will collide with other vehicles.
 Unfortunately, not everyone who drives a U-Haul purchases the company’s insurance coverage policies.
 This omission can lead to potential issues with liability and compensation if an accident happens.

-It’s common for truck accidents to result in life-threatening injuries.
+- U-Haul Accidents Lead to Severe Injuries — It’s common for truck accidents to result in life-threatening injuries.
 Weighing way more than the average car, an out-of-control U-Haul truck, for example, can easily total a smaller sedan in a collision.
 This can lead to severe injuries, such as traumatic brain injuries, paralysis, and amputations, that might require expensive surgeries, ongoing treatments, and specialized care.

-In addition to the victim’s own injuries, their possessions are often damaged beyond repair after an accident with a U-Haul truck.
+- Property Damage Can Be Extensive — In addition to the victim’s own injuries, their possessions are often damaged beyond repair after an accident with a U-Haul truck.
 U-Hauls are capable of carrying about 26,000 pounds.
 If one crashes into your car, the chances of it and anything inside being destroyed are quite high.
 An accident involving a larger vehicle may leave victims with no option but to let go of their damaged belongings.

 Challenges Involved In U-Haul Truck Accidents